Exploring Accurate and Transparent Domain Adaptation in Predictive Healthcare via Concept-Grounded Orthogonal Inference: Acknowledgment

+This research was, in part, funded by the US National Institutes of Health (NIH) Agreement No. 1OT2OD032581-01 and National Science Foundation (NSF) under grants 2047843 and 2437621.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the NIH and NSF.
 The research reported in this work was powered by PCORnet®.
 PCORnet has been developed with funding from the Patient-Centered Outcomes Research Institute® (PCORI®) and conducted with the Accelerating Data Value Across a National Community Health Center Network (ADVANCE) Clinical Research Network (CRN).
 ADVANCE is a Clinical Research Network in PCORnet® led by OCHIN in partnership with Health Choice Network, Fenway Health, University of Washington, and Oregon Health \& Science University.
 ADVANCE’s participation in PCORnet® is funded through the PCORI Award RI-OCHIN-01-MC.